.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 What are restaurant, store and museum hours like?

 Hours vary greatly from place to place.
 The most annoying aspect about Sicilian hours, compared to those in Milan and a few other northern cities, is the three-hour afternoon break from 1 till 4, when almost everything is closed except for a few restaurants.
 Early evening closings are another fact of life here; don't expect to find a supermarket open after 8 PM.
 Most pharmacies are also closed at night, though a few in each quarter have night schedules to accommodate emergencies.
-In August, many stores are closed in the afternoons, and some are closed altogether for at least two weeks of August.
+In August, many stores are closed in the afternoons, and some are closed altogether for at least two weeks in the middle August (Ferragosto).

 Restaurants such as pizzerias are open evenings from around 8 Tuesday through Saturday; many are closed Sunday and Monday.
 Some restaurants are open for lunch, too, usually from around 12:30 or 1:00.
 Don't expect to find pizza served at lunchtime, and don't expect to find too many all-night restaurants in Sicily.
 Speaking of restaurants, some of Palermo's better ones are described at Palermo's Best Restaurants.